VaclavDedik/vaclavdedik.github.io/_posts/2017-01-21-create-your-own-cloud-storage-with-raspberry-pi.md

 git clone https://github.com/VaclavDedik/cloudflare-dns-updater.git
 {% endhighlight %}

 And modify the `crontab` and `run.sh` files.
-To find your AP key, go to your CloudFlare settings.
+To find your API key, go to your CloudFlare settings.
 To find your zone id, run the following command:

 {% highlight Bash shell scripts %}
 curl -X GET "https://api.cloudflare.com/client/v4/zones"